Manish-kumar-2002/Learn-react/README.md

 ---

+## 40. What is a Custom Hook in React?

+- A Custom Hook in React is a JavaScript function that uses built-in React Hooks (like useState, useEffect, etc.) to encapsulate reusable logic.
+- It allows you to reuse stateful logic across multiple components without repeating code.
+- Custom Hooks follow the naming convention of starting with "use", like useFetch or useAuth.

+### Why Use Custom Hooks?

+- **Code Reusability –** Avoids repeating logic across multiple components.
+- **Separation of Concerns –** Keeps components clean by moving logic to hooks.
+- **Improves Readability & Maintainability –** Breaks down complex logic into modular functions.
+- **Easier Testing –** Hooks can be tested independently.

+---

-## 40. Fetching data from an API
+## 41. Fetching data from an API

-- There are two approaches.
+**There are two approaches.**

 - First Approach
   - Page Loads -> Make API call -> Render UI
   - In this approach, as soon as the page loads, we will make an API call.
   - As soon as we get the API response, we will populate the data and render the UI.
 - Second Approach
   - Page Loads -> Render UI -> Make API call -> Render
   - In this approach, as soon as the page loads, we will render the skeleton of the UI.
   - Then we will make an API call.
   - Once we get the API response, then we will populate the data and render the UI.
   - In React, we are always going to follow the second approach.

 ### Fetching Data with useEffect and useState (Best Practices)